 I am not handy when it comes to automotive maintenance, so a lease makes sense for me.

-Let me count the reasons that this objection rarely rings true.
-First, in 2016, very few people are capable of maintaining their own vehicles beyond routine fluid changes, brake replacement, and tire rotations.
+This objection rarely rings true.
+First, very few people are capable of maintaining their own vehicles beyond routine fluid changes, brake replacement, and tire rotations.
 Leasing a vehicle does not eliminate maintenance costs.
 And no, maintenance is not free with a lease.
 You are paying for it, as the costs are built in somewhere.

 Second, new vehicles are often subject to repairs that will later be addressed by manufacturer recall.
 Strategically purchasing used vehicles which have already had these concerns addressed and repaired and have already had their 50-60k mile maintenance performed is a much better way to go.

 With a lease, I can drive a new car every two or three years.